Rise of digital payments in India

 - Low operational costs: The digital mode of payment has a lower operational cost as no brick-and-mortar space is needed.

 However, digital transactions are prone to cyber-attacks.
 Cyber predators find ways to take advantage of gullible people, either by sending links or by making enticing offers, that are often found to be bogus.
-Lack of education is another hurdle that comes in the way of growth of digital payment in India.
+Lack of education is another hurdle that comes in the way of the growth of digital payment in India.

 Better internet penetration and internet education will bridge the Bharat-India divide in this increasingly popular way of making payments.
-The world’s largest rural connectivity scheme, BharatNet project, is aiming, in a phased manner, to provide a minimum of 100 Mbit/s broadband connectivity to all the 2.5 lakh Gram Panchayats (GPs) in the country, covering nearly 6.25 lakh villages.
+The world’s largest rural connectivity scheme, the BharatNet project, is aiming, in a phased manner, to provide a minimum of 100 Mbit/s broadband connectivity to all the 2.5 lakh Gram Panchayats (GPs) in the country, covering nearly 6.25 lakh villages.
 Once all rural areas are covered with broadband, digital India, and digital transactions will get a further boost.